Aljutor/yandex_weather/README.md

 # Yandex Weather custom component for Home-assistant.
 Thanks to bastshoes and apaex
 This is custom component for Home-assistant.
-Component work with Home-assistant starting 0.92 or later.
+Component work with Home-assistant HA 2022.3.*.

 # Installation